chr1st1ank/cookiecutter-modern-pypackage/{{cookiecutter.project_name}}/CONTRIBUTING.md

 All Python code is linted with [Flake8](https://github.com/PyCQA/flake8) and formated with [Isort](https://github.com/PyCQA/isort) and [Black](https://github.com/psf/black).
 You can execute `inv[oke] lint` and `inv[oke] format`.

+## Deploying

+A reminder for the maintainers on how to deploy.

+On branch "main":

+- Adjust CHANGELOG.md as described on [https://keepachangelog.com](https://keepachangelog.com).
+- Adjust the version number in dframeio/__init__.py.
+- Then run `poetry run invoke version [major | minor | patch]`.
+This updates the version numbers and creates a tagged commit.
+- Push the commit to github: `git push --tags`
+- A github action will automatically create a github release and publish to pypi